Lira Galore: Rick Ross’ Ex-Fiancee Allegedly Stars In Leaked Sex Tape

 Holy crap!
-Instagram model Lira Galore is the star of a super graphic sex tape that has leaked up online.
-We’ve got the details on who Rick Ross’ ex fiancée is hooking up with in the intense video.
+Instagram model Lira Galore appears to be the star of a super graphic sex tape that has leaked online.
+We’ve got the details on who Rick Ross’ ex-fiancée hooked up with in the intense video.

 Oh my goodness!
 Lira Galore has never been shy about flaunting her incredible body on Instagram, but we’re getting to see WAY more of her than we ever expected in an a very X-rated sex tape that leaked online Mar.
-2. In it, she can be seen giving oral pleasure to NBA star Lance Stephenson, 26, and that’s definitely her as the former stripper’s right shoulder tattoo is clearly visible.
-The 23-year-old is also seen completely topless while laying down and smiling up at the camera, and seems to be loving every minute of her sexy time with the former Minnesota Timberwolves player, who shows his face in several shots.
+2. Of course, we don’t know if it’s her for sure, but it sure does look like her.
+And the woman in question has the very same shoulder tattoo that Lira has.
+In the video, a woman who appears to be Lira can be seen giving oral pleasure to a man that looks like NBA star Lance Stephenson, 26.
+The woman is also seen completely topless while laying down and smiling up at the camera, and seems to be loving every minute of her sexy time with who appears to be the former Minnesota Timberwolves player, as he shows his face in several shots.

-It’s unclear when the video was taken or if she and Lance were actually dating, but from the angles it looks like he was behind the camera during their steamy encounter.
-The model — real name Lira Mercier — is not stranger to showing off her killer body, as posted a video of herself in a barely-there bikini to her Instagram Mar.
-1 , saying she was ‘Spring Break ready.”
+It’s unclear when the video was taken or if she and Lance were actually dating, but from the angles we’ve seen, it looks like he was behind the camera during their steamy encounter.
+The model — whose real name is Lira Mercier — is not a stranger to showing off her killer body, as she posted a video of herself in a barely-there bikini to her Instagram account on Mar.
+1 , saying she was “Spring Break ready.”

 Lira Galore — See Pics